rachel170/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` which acts as a stage, and the `MainWindow` that references a `RootNode` to display the scene.
 The Root Node contains the scene, which is composed of UI parts like`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

+There are 2 different types of implementations available for the root node.
+One of them is the FlashCardListRoot, and the other is the DeckCardListRoot.
+Both classes implement RootNode interface so that the MainWindow object can access both through polymorphism
+Note that the Review Window is a component of the FlashCardListRoot and not a component of the DeckCardListRoot.
+As a result, the review window can only be initiated from the FlashCardListRoot.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T15-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,